Phenikaai/phenikaai.github.io/_pages/home.md

   </a>
 </div>

-We are located at Phenikaa University A6-702, the to be birthplace of somethings cool in near future :).
-We exchange ideas and work with our neighbors from [OR Lab](http://orlab.com.vn/), as well as with the colleagues from [PIAS](https://pias.edu.vn/), and [ICS Lab](https://icslab.phenikaa-uni.edu.vn/home).

 <br />
 We are grateful for support from [Phenikaa University](https://phenikaa-uni.edu.vn/), and [National Foundation for Science and Technology Development (NAFOSTED)](https://nafosted.gov.vn/en/).